SOCIAL MEDIA

 11. Cowboys From Hell

 Metallica’s second night in Philly was electrifying from the start.
-The crowd was buzzing, and the band played with precision and raw energy.
-I was lucky to finally hear many Metallica songs I love live — including “For Whom the Bell Tolls,” “Wherever I May Roam,” “One,” and especially “The Unforgiven,” my favorite Metallica song.
+The crowd was buzzing with raw energy.
+I was lucky to finally hear so many Metallica songs I love live including “For Whom the Bell Tolls,” “Wherever I May Roam,” “One,” and especially “The Unforgiven,” my favorite Metallica song.
 Hearing that song live was an emotional experience.
-Still can’t believe I finally heard “Enter Sandman” live.
+I still can’t believe I finally heard “Enter Sandman” live.
 Surreal.
 The second those opening riffs hit, the place erupted.
-Total chaos — people shouting every word, giant beach balls flying everywhere.
+It was total chaos.
+People were shouting every word, while giant beach balls were flying everywhere.
 It was loud, wild, hilarious, and somehow emotional.
 I was also hoping for “Welcome Home (Sanitarium),” which would have been the perfect setlist for me.
 But honestly, if that’s my only live experience, I’d be satisfied.
-I got to truly feel their sound, energy, and connection — it was everything I hoped for.
-An unforgettable night I’ll never forget.
+I got to truly feel their sound, energy, and connection live… and it was everything I hoped for.
+An unforgettable night I’ll never forget!

 Set List: